Why new music drops on Fridays // Global Release Day

 Read post →Apple Music has Discovery Station, New Music Mix, and more.
 Here's what actually works for finding new releases, and what doesn't.

-Read post →The best music discovery apps, tools, and sites in 2026.
-Community charts, genre finders, credit-based tracking, and more.
+Read post →The music discovery tools and sites worth your time in 2026: community charts, genre maps, credit-based tracking, and the niche gems algorithms miss.

 Read post →Record pools and Beatport handle the buying.
 The harder question is how DJs find tracks worth buying before everyone else plays them.

-Read post →Album credits list every producer, songwriter, and engineer on a record.
-Here's what Spotify shows, where it falls short, and how to use them for discovery.
+Read post →Spotify song credits list the producers, songwriters, and engineers behind a record.
+What Spotify shows, where it falls short, and how to dig deeper.

 Read post →Beyond Discover Weekly: algorithms, communities, labels, and credits - four layers of music discovery, and how to stack them into a system.

-Read post →Release Radar picks ~30 tracks per week and skips releases regularly.
-How it chooses songs, what gets missed, and how to catch everything.
+Read post →Release Radar picks ~30 tracks a week and quietly skips releases.
+How it chooses songs, why it misses some, and how to catch every drop you care about.

 Read post →If you discover music by label, not artist, here's how to track record label releases automatically without babysitting pages and playlists.